Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC: KNO scaling

-The KNO scaling violation was studied for different pseudorapidity ranges in LHC experiments by the CMS \cite{CMS:2010qvf} and the ALICE \cite{ALICE:2010cin,ALICE:2015olq} at the CM energies from \( \sqrt{s} = 0.9 \) to \(8\)~\TeV.
+The KNO scaling violations were studied for different pseudorapidity ranges in LHC experiments by the CMS \cite{CMS:2010qvf} and ALICE \cite{ALICE:2010cin,ALICE:2015olq} at the CM energies from \( \sqrt{s} = 0.9 \) to \(8\)~\TeV.
 The multiplicity distributions obtained by the CMS detector are shown in the KNO form \cite{CMS:2010qvf} for the pseudorapidity interval of \(\mid\eta\mid < 2.4\) in Fig.~\ref{fig_KNO_CMS}(a), which is close to the similar ATLAS results with \(\mid\eta\mid < 2.5\), and for a more central pseudorapidity interval \(\mid\eta\mid < 0.5\) in Fig.~\ref{fig_KNO_CMS}(b).
-The variation of the ratio for the central region of \(0.9\) to \(7\)~\TeV\ with \(\mid\eta\mid < 0.5\) is about \(\pm 15\)\% and agree with \(1\) within error bars; therefore the KNO scaling holds.
-The variation of the ratio for the full region with \(\mid\eta\mid < 2.4\) is twice wider \(\approx \pm 30\)\% and does not agree with \(1\) in error bars, therefore the KNO scaling is violated similar to the ATLAS data in Fig.~\ref{fig_events_pT100_mch_KNO}(a).
+The variation of the ratio for the central region of \(0.9\) to \(7\)~\TeV\ with \(\mid\eta\mid < 0.5\) is about \(\pm 15\)\% and agree with \(1\) within error bars; therefore, the KNO scaling holds.
+The variation of the ratio for the full region with \(\mid\eta\mid < 2.4\) is twice wider \(\approx \pm 30\)\% and does not agree with \(1\) in error bars, therefore the KNO scaling is violated, similar to the ATLAS data in Fig.~\ref{fig_events_pT100_mch_KNO}(a).
 Scaling is a characteristic property of the multiplicity distribution in cascade processes of a single jet with self-similar branching and a fixed coupling constant \cite{Polyakov:1970lyy,Polyakov:1971gx,Orfanidis:1974bd,Cohen-Tannoudji:1987uvy,Dokshitzer:1993dc,Carius:1990cz,Szwed:1989mm,Gazdzicki:1990bp}.

-A similar conclusion about the shape evolution of the multiplicity distributions like from Fig.~\ref{fig_KNO_CMS}(b) can be extracted from Fig.~\ref{fig_KNO_CMS}(c), where are compared the ALICE measurements plotted in terms of KNO variables at the two energies and UA5 \(p \bar{p} \) data at \(\sqrt{s} = 0.2\) and \(0.9\)~\TeV, for NSD collisions and pseudorapidity interval \( \mid\eta\mid < 0.5\).
+A similar conclusion about the shape evolution of the multiplicity distributions like from Fig.~\ref{fig_KNO_CMS}(b) can be extracted from Fig.~\ref{fig_KNO_CMS}(c), where are compared the ALICE measurements plotted in terms of KNO variables at the two energies and UA5 \(p \bar{p} \) data at \(\sqrt{s} = 0.2\) and \(0.9\)~\TeV, for NSD collisions and pseudorapidity interval \(\mid\eta\mid < 0.5\).
 While the KNO scaling gives a reasonable description of the data from \(\sqrt{s} = 0.2\) and \(2.36\)~\TeV, the ratio between the \(\sqrt{s} = 0.9\) and \(2.36\)~\TeV\ data shows a slight departure from unity above \(z = 4\), but it is in agreement with unit within error bars.